Pirates vs. Phillies Player Props Betting Odds

-Player prop bet options for Bryson Stott, Bryan Reynolds and others are listed when the Philadelphia Phillies visit the Pittsburgh Pirates at PNC Park on Friday (at 7:05 PM ET).
+Player props can be found for Bryson Stott and Bryan Reynolds, among others, when the Philadelphia Phillies visit the Pittsburgh Pirates at PNC Park on Saturday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!